2025 Tesla Model Y Review

 Posted on 10 Jun 2025 Posted by Ben Freakley

 Welcome to our hands‑on Tesla Model Y Juniper launch drive – the definitive Tesla Model Y 2025 review and the perfect starting point if you’re eyeing a Tesla Model Y lease.
-When the keys to the refreshed crossover were handed to me at Bicester Motion’s slick spring event, I expected incremental polish rather than wholesale change.
-After all, the outgoing Model Y had already become Britain’s best‑selling EV.
-Yet just a few yards into my first loop around Bicester’s perimeter roads it was obvious that Tesla’s "Juniper" refresh goes far deeper than fresh LED strips and software tweaks.
-The new car is quieter, smoother and markedly more upmarket than the version many of us have been recommending for years.
-Later, pushing a Long‑Range AWD example hard through the Craner Curves at Donington Park, the upgrades proved more than skin‑deep – this family crossover now flows in a way its predecessor never quite managed.
+At Bicester Motion’s spring event, I expected minor updates to the refreshed Tesla Model Y, already Britain’s best-selling EV.
+But even a few yards into my first loop, it was clear the “Juniper” refresh goes far beyond LED tweaks and software updates.

 What’s changed?
 A quick recap